-JLD is run through the Career Services Center.
+JLD is run through Career Services.
 To utilize this service, you have two options:

-- 1. Visit the Career Services website at usm.edu/careerservices and click on Handshake.
+- Visit the Career Services website at usm.edu/career-services and click on Handshake.
 From there, you can log on and search for opportunities or validate to access your account.
-From this site you are able to search offcampus job opportunities. - 2.
-Schedule an appointment with the JLD coordinator in the Career Services Center.
-He or she will be able to help navigate you through the website and find an off-campus opportunity that best suits you.
+From this site you are able to search off-campus job opportunities. - Schedule an appointment with the JLD coordinator in Career Services.
+He or she will be able to help navigate you through the website and find an offcampus opportunity that best suits you.